Pelican-Elegant/elegant/documentation/content/Supported Plugins/assets-plugin.md

 Slug: avoid-unnecessary-http-requests
 Comment_id: hk9m5eq-avoid-unnecessary-http-requests
 Subtitle:
 Summary: Pelican can be configured to compile multiple assets for your website into one single asset.
-When these assets are combined together, they are reduce to only their necessary components, and can be fetch by the webpage in a single call.
+When these assets are combined together, they are reduce to only their necessary components, and can be fetched by the browser in a single call.
 Keywords:
 Authors: Talha Mansoor, Jack De Winter

 When a webpage is created, webpage authors and static page generators will often grab low-level asset files from a trusted location.
-Between Pelican and Elegant, these files will often number between 8 and 15 CSS or JavaScript files[^css-java-script].
-While these files are essential to the proper look and feel of a properly designed website, the overhead of this content being in separate files is that one request is made from the browser to the server for each file.
+Between Pelican and Elegant, these files will often number between 8 and 15 CSS or JavaScript files.
+While these files are essential to the proper look and feel of a properly designed website, the overhead of this content being in separate files is that separate requests are made for each of them to the server.

-[^css-java-script]: If you would like to learn more about these, [W3Schools](https://www.w3schools.com/) have some great introductions to these files and their affects.
-The important part about these files is that they change how the browser displays and reacts to a given webpage.
-These files are use on 99.9% of the websites in existence due to their versatility.

 Pelican provides a plugin that takes the various CSS and JavaScript files and compiles each group of them into a single file.
-Not only does this process reduce the number of calls to retrieve files from the server, but it minifies[^minifies] or reduces the overall size of those files as well.
+Not only does this process reduce the number of calls to retrieve files from the server, but it minifies or reduces the overall size of those files as well.

-[^]: [Wikipedia](<https://en.wikipedia.org/wiki/Minification_(programming)>) has a good article on minification.
-The summary is that anything unnecessary over a series of files is removed and concatenated together to produce a single file that is the minimum size possible while not losing any understandability.

 ## Configuration